CALL US NOW!Toll Free: 855-880-0001Specializing in Non-Emergency Medical Transportation

 BILLING & PAYMENT

 Yes.
-If your facility has a contract with a health plan, we will reach out to that plan to contract with them if we are not contracted with them already.
+If your hospital has a contract with a health plan, we will reach out to that plan to contract with them if we are not contracted with them already.

 Yes, we accept both checks and credit cards.